-Superstore has a classic workplace ensemble comedy feel, and excels by playing its diverse, peculiar cast of characters against each other in familiar sitcom hijinks.
+Superstore has a classic workplace ensemble comedy feel, and excels by playing its diverse, peculiar cast of characters against one another in familiar sitcom hijinks.
 Smart, subtle writing gives voice to a supporting cast full of personalities that will ring true to anyone who’s worked in a dispiriting group environment.
 The main players include petty tyrant Dana (Lauren Ash), sarcastic, apathetic Garrrett (Colton Dunn), obtuse teen mom Cheyenne (Nichole Bloom), and haughty apple-polisher Mateo (Nico Santos), but there are plenty of memorable recurring parts like the brilliantly meek Sandra (Kaliko Kauahi) and the inscrutable Brett (Jon Miyahara).
-Running the show —well, more or less—is Glenn (Mark McKinney), a character whose flamboyant Muppet persona is initially off-putting but becomes increasingly inspired as the series progresses.
-Amy and Jonah serve as sensible windows onto this zany, low-income subculture, as the absurdities of their situations entangle them in the dramas of their flawed but loveable coworkers.
+Running the store—well, more or less—is Glenn (Mark McKinney), a character whose flamboyant Muppet persona is initially off-putting but becomes increasingly inspired as the series progresses.
+Amy and Jonah serve as sensible windows onto this zany, low-income subculture, as the absurdities of their situations entangle them in the dramas of their flawed but lovable coworkers.

 But Superstore has heart to go along with its antics, and while there’s a sense of melancholy underlying its world, there’s also a kind-hearted, positive energy.
 The romantic comedy framework serves as a unifying, under-the-radar narrative glue, but there’s also a charming teamwork vibe to this unlikely bunch.
 Superstore combines the created-family joy of Parks and Recreation with the frustrated workplace striving of Party Down.
 While ultimately it doesn’t reach the heights of either of those series, it’s a worthy descendant of that style of comedy that is gradually becoming a personal favorite.